sourcepole/ogrtools/README.md

 ogrtransform library
 --------------------

 OGR has many options to transform data when convertion from one format into an other.
-The ogrtransform library uses a specification in JSON format to transform data.
+The ogrtransform library uses a configuration in JSON format to transform data.

 Example:

 ```
 {
-  "comment": "// OGR transformation specification",
+  "comment": "// OGR transformation configuration",
   "layers": {
     "roadsexdm2ben_roads_streetnameposition": {
       "fields": {